vmware-tanzu-labs/educates-training-platform/docs/getting-started/workshop-templates.md

 If you have changed these because you were not using the local Educates environment to develop your workshop content, you may be able to configure the GitHub action workflow to tell it what to expect for these values so it knows what to rewrite.

 See the more detailed [documentation](https://github.com/vmware-tanzu-labs/educates-github-actions/blob/main/publish-workshop/README.md) about the GitHub action used to publish the workshop on how to configure it.

-Going forward it will be expected that any workshops to be published to Tanzu Developer Center are hosted on GitHub under the `vmware-tanzu-labs` organization and make use of this GitHub action to release tagged versions of workshops.